Nuitka/Nuitka/Developer_Manual.rst

 It should be used as a reference for the process of planning and documenting decisions we made.
 Therefore we are e.g. presenting here the type inference plans before implementing them.
-And we update them as we proceed.x
+And we update them as we proceed.

 It grows out of discussions and presentations made at PyCON alike conferences as well as private conversations or discussions on the mailing list.